 Note: Estrogen has been shown to strengthen our brains, assist in neurotransmission and act as a buffer for pain.
-So while a decrease in estrogen levels, in itself, won’t cause us discomfort, it does leave many of us much more sensitive to pain.
+So while a decrease in estrogen levels, in itself, won’t cause us discomfort, it could leave some of us much more sensitive to pain.

 Prostaglandins and Menstrual Migraines:

 Prostaglandins are lipids that have hormone-like effects.
 They are found in every organ in the body and their main job is to deal with infections and injuries.
 When they are activated they trigger inflammation, pain and fever in the injured part of the body in an attempt to heal the damaged area.

 When there is bleeding involved, prostaglandins stimulate the formation of blood clots and also contract the muscles around the damaged area to prevent blood loss.
 As you can see, this is a good thing for when we have an injury.

 When a woman begins to shed her endometrial lining this triggers the release of a large amount of prostaglandins.
 In a way our bodies perceive our menstrual bleeding as a kind of “injury” and take steps to heal it.
 The prostaglandins released at the source of the bleeding, in the uterus, will often stimulate muscle contractions which are the cause of the painful cramps many women experience at this time in their cycle.